christophsax/seasonal/README.md

 views in `inspect` are also customizable, see the examples in `?inspect`.

-### Chinese New Year, Indian Diwali (dev only), and other Customized Holidays
+### Chinese New Year, Indian Diwali and other Customized Holidays

-seasonal includes `genhol`, a function that makes it easy to model user- defined holiday regression effects. `genhol` is a R-replacement for the equally named function by the Census Office; no additional installation is required.
+seasonal includes `genhol`, a function that makes it easy to model user-defined holiday regression effects. `genhol` is a R-replacement for the equally named function by the Census Office; no additional installation is required.
 The function uses an object of class `"Date"` as its first argument,  which